conda/conda/docs/source/building/variants.rst

 variant.
 The way this works is that all variants are evaluated, but if any hashes are the same, then they are considered duplicates, and are deduplicated.
-By omitting some packages from the build dependencies, we can avoid creating unnecessarily unique hashes, and allow this deduplication.
+By omitting some packages from the build dependencies, we can avoid creating unnecessarily specific hashes, and allow this deduplication.

 For example, let's consider a package that uses numpy in both run and build requirements, and a variant that includes two numpy versions: